Matchbook Romance: Fizzlewink and The Getaway; Epitaph Records (19972002)

+West for Wishing, Stories and Alibis, and early touring (20022005)

+Matchbook Romance started writing their debut LP under the direction of Gurewitz.
+It is reported that Gurewitz initially contacted the band and asked them to not release what was supposed to be The Getaway's debut EP, titled ...If All Else Fails, which was scheduled to be released on May 24, 2002.
+In return, he offered them guidance to record a full-length album.
+Around this time, Manzo decided to leave the band due to creative differences and because he was not happy with the direction that the band was taking.
+He went on to join melodic hardcore and punk band River's End.

 Matchbook Romance officially debuted with West For Wishing, an EP released on April 8, 2003, and later that year they released their first LP Stories and Alibis, on September 23, 2003.
-They also appeared on a 4-song split with Motion City Soundtrack in which an acoustic version of "Playing for Keeps" and "In Transit (For You)" were featured.
+They also appeared on a 4-song split with Motion City Soundtrack in which acoustic versions of "Playing for Keeps" and "In Transit (For You)" were featured.

+Voices and indefinite hiatus (20052007)

-After three years of touring and a summer 2005 Warped Tour, they returned in October 2005 to promote and tour for their second album, Voices, which marked a new change on their sound.
-The lead single "Monsters" appeared in Madden NFL 07, Arena Football: Road to Glory, and Guitar Hero III: Legends of Rock as well as few other games and also received heavy rotation on radio stations and MTV and was released on October 31, 2005.
+After three years of touring and the summer 2005 Warped Tour, Matchbook Romance returned in October 2005 to promote and tour for their second album, Voices, which marked a new change on their sound.
+The lead single "Monsters" appeared in the video games Madden NFL 07, Arena Football: Road to Glory, and Guitar Hero III: Legends of Rock.
+The song also received heavy rotation on radio stations and MTV, and was released on October 31, 2005.
 Voices was then released on February 14, 2006.

-On March 12, 2007, after a 10-year career, they announced via a MySpace's bulletin that they were going on an indefinite hiatus, the actual reason of this was never stated but it is very likely that it was because both Ryan DePaolo and Aaron Stern decided to leave the band.
-A few months later after the announcement, on May 31, Ryan Kienle posted an update on the band's Myspace stating that he and Andrew had been working on a new project with Amanda Rogers, although the project was "in its infancy" it was being built "upon the foundation of Matchbook [Romance]" nothing it's known to have come out of this project.
-He also stated that he had joined Dead Rose Beauty, a Los Angeles based female fronted band.
-During this hiatus, Aaron Stern joined Taking Back Sunday as a touring member for 2007's Projekt Revolution tour.
+On March 12, 2007, after a 10-year career, they announced via MySpace that they were going on an indefinite hiatus; the actual reason of this was never stated but it is very likely that it was because both DePaolo and Stern decided to leave the band.
+A few months after the announcement, on May 31, Kienle posted an update stating that he and Jordan had been working on a new project with Amanda Rogers, although the project was "in its infancy" and being built "upon the foundation of Matchbook [Romance]".
+Nothing came out of this project.
+He also stated that he had joined Dead Rose Beauty, a Los Angeles-based band.
+During this hiatus, Stern joined Taking Back Sunday as a touring member for 2007's Projekt Revolution tour.